DavitTec/bash_history_utility/README.md

 ## VSCode Setup

-1. Open project in VSCode
+1. Open the project in VSCode
 2. Install recommended extensions:
    - ShellCheck
    - Bash IDE
    - Markdown All in One
-3. Configure tasks.json for running tests and main script
+3. Configure tasks.json for running tests and the main script

 ## Current Version